 Only show these results:

-Upgrade the Nylas Node.js SDK from v6 to v7
+Upgrade v6 Nylas Node.js SDK to v7

-Nylas API v3 brings a lot of changes.
+Nylas v3 brings a lot of changes.
 Be sure to familiarize yourself with them before you start upgrading.
 For more information, see the list of v3 features and changes and the v3 diff list.

-Upgrade to Nylas Node.js SDK v7
+Changes to v7 Node.js SDK

-Initialization changes in the Node.js SDK v7
+Initialization changes in v7 Node.js SDK

 You may notice a few changes in the code to initialize the Nylas SDK.

-First, the Nylas SDK is now a hybrid Node project, meaning it uses both CommonJS and ES6 modules.
+First, the SDK is now a hybrid Node project, meaning it uses both CommonJS and ES6 modules.
 This means that you can import the Nylas SDK using either require or import.

-Second, the Nylas SDK entry point is no longer static.
+The Nylas SDK entry point is no longer static.
 Instead of importing the SDK directly, you import the Nylas class from the SDK.
 This allows you to create multiple instances of the Nylas SDK, each with their own configuration.

 Models have also been changed from classes to TypeScript interfaces, and all functions that made API calls have been removed from the models.
 This means that models are now purely data structures.